 How a VPN works and why you should use one

-The most common types of VPNs are remote-access VPNs and site-to-site VPNs.
+The two most common types of VPNs are remote access VPNs and site-to-site VPNs.

-A remote-access VPN uses a public telecommunication infrastructure like the internet to provide remote users secure access to their organization's network.
-This is especially important when employees are using a public Wi-Fi hotspot or other avenues to use the internet and connect into their corporate network.
-A VPN client on the remote user's computer or mobile device connects to a VPN gateway on the organization's network.
+A VPN client on a remote user's computer or mobile device connects to a VPN gateway on the organization's network.
 The gateway typically requires the device to authenticate its identity.
-Then, it creates a network link back to the device that allows it to reach internal network resources -- e.g., file servers, printers and intranets -- as though it was on that network locally.
+Then, it creates a network link back to the device that allows it to reach internal network resources -- e.g., file servers, printers and intranets -- as though the gateway is on the network locally.

 A remote-access VPN usually relies on either IP Security (IPsec) or Secure Sockets Layer (SSL) to secure the connection, although SSL VPNs are often focused on supplying secure access to a single application rather than to the entire internal network.